evangelinemills/Project-Portfolio-3/README.md

 # HANGMAN
 # Portfolio Project 3

 Hangman is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+It is a fun game aimed at any english speaking individual or english student.

 The game can be found [here](https://hangman-p3-evie.herokuapp.com/).